Instructure makes software that makes smarter people.

 "The entire company is in Motivosity and I'm pretty sure just about everybody is using it," said Alvey.

-Regarding those daunting bottom line numbers, HR can do a happy dance because Alvey said that the return on investmentreturn on investment is "huge."
+Regarding those daunting bottom line numbers, HR can do a happy dance because Alvey said that the return on investment is "huge."
 The increase in employee engagement leads to low turnover rates, higher productivity and increased team loyalty.

 "Honestly, Motivosity has been more successful than we would have imagined that it was going to be.
 Our engineering department was very skeptical at first (even sending research to Motivosity telling them why this wouldn't work).
 Now they absolutely love it.
 I think that's a good indication that it would be successful at a lot of other companies," added Alvey.